Find Affordable College Courses

 Smithfield, NC

-Johnston Community College came in at #6 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in North Carolina ranking.
+Johnston Community College ranked #6 on this year’s Most Popular Allied Health Professions Associate Degree Schools in North Carolina list.
 Johnston Community College is a small public school located in the rural area of Smithfield.

 About 85% of the students majoring in allied health at the school are women while 15% are male.